rbstp/gist-blog/README.md

 - **Permalink Anchors** - Hover over headings to reveal clickable # symbols for easy link sharing

 **Layout:**
-- **Non-Intrusive** - ToC overlays as true sidebar without affecting post content width
+- **Container-Aligned** - On wide viewports, the ToC/graph sidebar aligns with the main content container
+- **Smart Sizing** - Width uses a clamp (min ~240px, ideal ~22vw, max ~360px) for a stable ratio across screen sizes
+- **Fallback Docking** - If there isn’t enough room next to content, it docks to the right edge and reserves space so content isn’t overlapped
-- **Responsive Behavior** - Completely hidden on tablets and mobile devices
+- **Responsive Behavior** - Hidden only on narrower screens (≤1080px) or when there truly isn’t space
-- **Proper Positioning** - Fixed positioning ensures ToC doesn't interfere with content layout
+- **Footer-Aware** - Sidebar height shrinks as the footer enters view so they never overlap

 ### Terminal Controls